natalieagus/50002-2022/_notes/8_instructionset.md

 <span style="background-color:yellow">  The "*data*" that is stored in this expandable resource pool  is not just simply **inputs**, i.e: images, videos, documents, etc,  but **also instructions** that make up a *program*.
 This is where your instruction resides when it is *about* to be **executed** by the CPU. </span>

-Since the memory unit can **store** a huge amount of data (in Gigabytes), the CPU must be able to *read* just a particular $N$ bits of relevant data from the memory unit.
+Since the memory unit can **store** a huge amount of data (in Gigabytes), the CPU must be able to *read* just a particular $$N$$ bits of relevant data from the memory unit.
 It is able to do this by giving an **address** as an input to the memory unit.
 The memory unit **receives this address** and output the data stored at the given address.
-To *write* onto the memory unit, the CPU must provide two inputs: the **address** where this $N$ bits of data should be stored, and the data itself.
+To *write* onto the memory unit, the CPU must provide two inputs: the **address** where this $$N$$ bits of data should be stored, and the data itself.

-We will learn more about the anatomy of the memory unit, but for now we can think of it as a device that can store a huge amount of data, separated into addressable segments that can hold $N$ bit of data each, as shown in the figure below.
+We will learn more about the anatomy of the memory unit, but for now we can think of it as a device that can store a huge amount of data, separated into addressable segments that can hold $$N$$ bit of data each, as shown in the figure below.
 It generally receives three kinds of input, 1-bit WE signal (write enable), address, and data input (bit size varies, depending on how much data can the memory holds).

 > Think of a memory unit as similar to a storage facility that has a large amount of storage units.
 Each unit has the same volume, and it can store a bunch of objects in it.
 People usually can rent these units to place their belongings.

 >If we rent such unit, we are typically given an *address* -- some kind of index to identify the unit that is ours.
-The $N$-bit data is the "object" that we put in a storage unit (addressable segment), and the *memory address* is the identifier of the storage unit location where the data is held.
+The $$N$$-bit data is the "object" that we put in a storage unit (addressable segment), and the *memory address* is the identifier of the storage unit location where the data is held.

 <img src="https://dl.dropboxusercontent.com/s/42f2xrubviwc5oj/ramaddr.png?raw=1"  width="100%" height = "100%">